Existential crisis: Resolution

 Since existential crises can have a crippling effect on people, it is important to find ways to resolve them.
 Different forms of resolution have been proposed.
 The right approach often depends on the type of crisis experienced.
 Many approaches emphasize the importance of developing a new stage of intellectual functioning in order to resolve the inner conflict.
 But others focus more on external changes.
 For example, crises related to one's sexual identity and one's level of independence may be resolved by finding a partner matching one's character and preferences.
 Positive indicators of marital success include having similar interests, engaging in common activities, and having a similar level of education.
 Crises centering around one's professional path may also be approached more externally by finding the right type of career.
 In this respect, important factors include that the career matches both one's interests and one's skills to avoid a job that is unfulfilling, lacks engagement, or is overwhelming.

 But the more common approach aims at changing one's intellectual functioning and inner attitude.
 Existential psychotherapists, for example, usually try to resolve existential crises by helping the patient to rediscover meaning in their life.
 Sometimes this takes the form of finding a spiritual or religious purpose in life, such as dedicating oneself to an ideal or discovering God.
 Other approaches focus less on the idea of discovering meaning and more on the idea of creating meaning.
-This is based on the idea that meaning is not something independent of the agent out there but something that has to be created and maintained.
+This is based on the idea that meaning is not something independent of the agent but something that has to be created and maintained.
 However, there are also types of existentialist psychotherapy that accept the idea that the world is meaningless and try to develop the best way of coping with this fact.
 The different approaches to resolving the issue of meaninglessness are sometimes divided into a leap of faith, the reasoned approach, and nihilism.
 Another classification categorizes possible resolutions as isolation, anchoring, distraction, and sublimation.
 Methods from cognitive behavior therapy have also been used to treat existential crises by bringing about a change in the individual's intellectual functioning.